flaviodelgrosso/fastify-forge/README.md

 - The project uses [biome](https://biomejs.dev/) to lint and format the codebase.
 - Enforce commit message conventions with [commitlint](https://www.npmjs.com/package/@commitlint/cli).

-#### TypeScript

-- [fastify/tsconfig](https://github.com/fastify/tsconfig) is used to provide a base TypeScript configuration for Fastify projects.

 #### Git Hooks

 - [husky](https://www.npmjs.com/package/husky) is used to manage git hooks.